Chas & Dave: Later years

+In 1992 & 1993 Chas & Dave recorded their own series for BBC Radio 2, produced by Sonia Beldom.
+There were three episodes recorded at The Starlight Suite at Enfield Football Club with special guests the Searchers, Max Bygraves, Warren Mitchell & Stanley Unwin.
+"Chas & Dave's Christmas Cracker" & "Chas & Dave's Easter Rabbit" featured Marti Caine, the Salvation Army Band, the Barron Knights, Albert Lee & Little and Large.

 In 2003, Chas & Dave appeared on the 2003 Jools' Annual Hootenanny, which led to renewed interest in the band.
 In 2003–4, they supported The Libertines, whose singer Pete Doherty said that they were a big influence when he was young.
 They played the Glastonbury Festival in 2005 where they played to a crowd of 18,000 on the acoustic stage, and Hodges would later describe it as their best gig.
 They played again at the festival in 2007.
 In 2005, EMI released a CD of their first two studio albums, and made a new set of their recordings at Abbey Road.

 On 6 October 2008, their autobiography, Chas & Dave – All About Us, written by Hodges, was published in the UK.
 It is reported that it took him a quarter of a century to write.

 It was announced in September 2009 that the pair would no longer be working together, as Peacock planned to retire from the band following the death of his wife, Sue.
 However, In June 2010, it was announced that Chas & Dave would reunite for one final tour in 2011.
 Burt retired from the band, with Chas's son, Nicholas Charles "Nik" Hodges, taking over on drums.
 They also played their "Christmas Jamboree" at the IndigO2 on 23 and 24 December 2011 and 8 December 2012.